 Once they are done just tighten enough to keep everything in place while getting the other components together.
 Now, you will want to attach the X belt holder to the X-axis carriage.
 As seen in the picture below.
 Undo the nuts and put the X belt holder onto the bolts that you can see in the picture. tighten (not too much) but enough to make it secure.

 Now attach the extruder mounts to the X-axis tubes making sure they move without a feeling of tightness and making sure they are smooth as you move them.
 If you find any lumps or bumps mark with a pen so you know where to sand later.

-As you can see from the picture above we now require to add in 16 nuts into the holes provided as far as the nuts go I got mine from here
+As you can see from the picture below we now require to add in 16 nuts into the holes provided as far as the nuts go I got mine from here

 Using your hot gun or epoxy glue put a dab of glue at the entrance near the nut thus keeping it in place.

 When the glue is dry or set, carry on with the assembly of the X-axis.
 Whilst the printer is in it’s laid back position you can lay the X-axis tubes and the attached motor mount and extruder mount assembly.
 Lay it in the channels found on the Z-axis uprights.
 We need to attach the Z_Roller_bracket to hold the X-axis tubes in place these will be with 16 x M4 x 16mm bolts.